bioinformaticsdotca/AWS_stuff/Logging_into_the_Amazon_cloud.md

 <img src="https://github.com/bioinformaticsdotca/AWS_stuff/blob/master/Putty_Basic_Options.jpg?raw=true" alt="Basic Putty Options" class="center">

 * In the left hand categories, in the Connection category next to SSH click on the **+**.
 Click on **+** next to Auth and then click Credentials.
-In the private-key file for authentication field, hit browse and find the BMB.ppk file that you downloaded.
+In the private-key file for authentication field, hit browse and find the CBW.ppk file that you downloaded.

 <img src="https://github.com/bioinformaticsdotca/AWS_stuff/blob/master/Putty_Auth_Options.jpg?raw=true" alt="Putty Auth Options" class="center">